Afrosinya: Alexei's downfall

 Alexei was increasingly desperate for her, and knelt before the Empress Catherine, his step-mother, on 14 April 1718, begging that she speed Afrosinya's arrival.
 At the end of the month, Afrosinya arrived in Saint Petersburg and was arrested.
-She was imprisoned, kept apart from Alexei, and interrogated by Prince Alexander Sergeyevich Menshikov and Count Tolstoy, who asked her 'leading questions'.
+She was imprisoned, kept apart from Alexei, and interrogated by Prince Alexander Danilovich Menshikov and Count Tolstoy, who asked her 'leading questions'.
 Her confession was used to indict Alexei.
-Her child, born around this time, immediately disappeared, and nothing is known of their fate.
+Her child, born around this time, immediately disappeared, and nothing is known of its fate.

 Alexei implicated many in his flight; his friends and followers were tortured and executed.
 However, he insisted that Afrosinya only carried his letters, unaware of their content.
 Afrosinya was shown the instruments of torture upon her arrival to prison, and she produced letters from Alexei to various prominent people, asking their protection from Peter.
 She said that Alexei promised to undo his fathers work, and signed a written statement against him.
 She was made to confront Alexei in front of Peter, where she testified that the Tsarevitch planned a coup, and wanted to flee to the Pope, but that she stopped him.
 The confrontation lead to a nervous collapse in Alexei.

 Alexei was sentenced to death on 24 June, and died of wounds inflicted by the knout during the interrogation period on 26 June.
 For her cooperation, Afrosinya was let free and allowed to keep some belongings from Alexei's household.
 She probably married an officer of the Saint Petersburg garrison and died in her fifties.